 - 1 can sliced mushrooms large, optional - may substitute fresh

-- 1 tbsp parsley adjust to taste, optional
+- 1 tablespoon parsley adjust to taste, optional

 - Dice onion and add to large pot with some olive oil to saute.
 Salt and pepper to taste.
 Add minced garlic, oregano, and additional olive oil.
 Saute until garlic is fragrant.